Questions? Call our COVID-19 Response Hotline.

 Isolation separates sick people experiencing symptoms related to a contagious disease from people who are not sick.
 Quarantine separates and restricts the movement of people potentially or directly exposed to a contagious disease to see if they become sick.

 What sanitation and disinfectant protocols are being used to clean the facilities?

-All DOC locations have established intensive cleaning protocols with an emphasis on sanitizing high touch surfaces, routine cleaning critical areas and increased personal hygiene.
-Additional sanitation and disinfectant protocols have been enhanced at all facilities and offices to include any sites with a confirmed positive case of COVID-19.
-Quantities of cleaning supplies and hand soap have been increased at all facilities for use by staff and persons in our care.
+All DOC locations have established intensive cleaning protocols with an emphasis on sanitizing high touch surfaces, routine cleaning of critical areas and increased personal hygiene.
+Additionally, sanitation and disinfectant protocols have been enhanced at all facilities and offices.
+Quantities of cleaning supplies and hand soap for use by staff and persons in our care have been increased at all facilities.
 As recommended by the Wisconsin Department of Health Services (DHS), frequent handwashing remains the preferred method of virus prevention.

 Do staff and persons in your care have access to hot water and soap?